lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 Returns
 ^^^^^^^

-A pipe_base Struct containing these fields, all from the final iteration of :doc:`detectMeasureAndEstimatePsf <apiUsage_charimg>`:
+A pipe_base Struct containing these fields, all from the final iteration of `detectMeasureAndEstimatePsf <apiUsage_charimg.html#detlink>`:

 `exposure`: characterized exposure; image is repaired by interpolating over cosmic rays, mask is updated accordingly, and the PSF model is set